d-morrison/IntroStatActivities/_book/09-RG-2cat-theory.md

 # Inference for Two Categorical Variables: Theory-based Methods

-## Week 9 Reading Guide: Theory-based Inference for a Difference in Proportions
+## Module 9 Reading Guide: Theory-based Inference for a Difference in Proportions

 ### Section 15.3 (Theory-based inferential methods for $\pi_1 - \pi_2$)
 \setstretch{1}